Online Counseling & Telehealth FAQS

 Sounds great, but I have one more question...

 Perfect!
-Just email us directly or submit your question via our contact form and we’ll get back you asap.
-You can also give us a ring at (573) 586-3204 and we’ll be sure to answer your questions or return your call if we miss it (make sure you leave a voicemail!).
-We love questions and are happy to answer any that come our way.
-If you’re ready to schedule, you can also click below and submit your information and we’ll get you started up asap.
+Just email us directly or give us a ring at (573) 586-3204 and we’ll be sure to answer your questions or return your call if we miss it (make sure you leave a voicemail!).
+If you’re ready to schedule, fill out our contact form (by clicking below) and we’ll get you started up asap.
 Happy counseling!